youweichen0208/YC-Tech-Blog/src/backend/dotnetcore.md

 The compile-time dependencies run from the top to the bottom.
 The User Interface layer depend on the Business Logic Layer.
 Business Logic Layer depends on the Data Access Layer.
 In a traditional N-Layer architecture without the use of interfaces or dependency inversion, the Business Logic Layer (BLL) would directly instantiate and use classes from the Data Access Layer.
 This means that the Business Logic Layer (which holds the most important logic in the application) is dependent on data access implementation details (and often on the existence of a database).
 Testing business logic in such an architecture is often difficult, requiring a test database.

+## ORM:

+Object-relational mapping (ORM) is a technique that allows developers to work with a database using an object-oriented model, rather than using SQL statements.
+ORM frameworks provide a mapping between the object-oriented model and the relational model of the database, allowing developers to work with objects and collections of objects in their code, rather than with tables and rows in a database.

+## Entity Framework (EF):

+Entity Framework (EF) Core is a lightweight, extensible, open source and cross-platform library to access database.
+EF Core serves as ORM by mapping between database objects and .NET objects.
+It helps developers save time by eliminating the need to write most of the data access code that otherwise can be time consuming.

+### The downsides of EF Core ORM:

+Even though EF Core ORM has many advantages and helps developers in many ways, there are some downsides to it.

+EF Core hides the database so well that sometimes we forget what's happening behind the scenes on the databse side of things.
+Sometimes we might write C# code that works well in .NET world but does not necessarily translate well in the database world.
+Sometimes we might write C# LINQ code that is complex and EF Core might generate a SQL statement which is not necessarily an optimized SQL.

 ## Clean Architecture

 Clean architecture puts the business logic and application model at the center of the application.
 Instead of having business logic depend on data acess or other infrastructure concerns, this dependency is inverted: insfrastructure and implementation details depend on the Application Core.
 This functionality is achieved by defining abstractions, or interfaces.